-But it can happen to a few male readers that they ended up here because of a power hungry girlfriend, sometimes referred to as “domineering girlfriend”.
+But it can happen to a few male readers that they ended up here because of a power-hungry girlfriend, sometimes referred to as a “domineering girlfriend”.

 Don’t worry whether I will use “he” or “she” as the concepts apply to both genders.

 In case we need to make exceptions for genders, I will specifically write so.

 Also, sometimes I will refer to “power hungry’ as “power addict”: they largely mean the same, except that “addicts” are an extreme form of power hunger.

 While power hunger wants and craves power, power addicts need to win and exercise power just like, you guessed it, a drug addict.